 The Grizzly 6" jointer is stored near the garage door.
 It shares the dust port with the bandsaw.
 The Harvey C14 bandsaw is mounted on a custom rolling base.
 The two dust ports are hard plumbed with pipe and connect to the blast gate port via 10' of 4" hose.
 This hose is also used to connect to the jointer.

 Next to the bandsaw is a 6-drawer tool cabinet that holds sockets, wrenches, and a large assortment of fasteners.
 The chimney juts into the garage a bit, and this is where I have mounted my clamp racks.
 A pair of old studio speakers lets me fill the shop with music.
 The wall space wraps up with the 14" floor-standing drill press.
 The dust port also provides a shop-vac hose connection for general cleanup.
 Shelves on both sides of the chimney store adhesives, paint, finishes, and a few projects waiting for time to complete them.
-A gas heater is mounted to the chimney between the speakers to provide heat during the winter months and air conditioning during the summer.
+An 18K BTU mini-split is mounted high on the chimney between the speakers to provide heat during the winter months and air conditioning during the summer.